 The Rift S does have to put up with being tethered to an actual PC, but the trade-off there is that you get easier access to a much wider array of gaming experiences, because you’re not just limited to the Oculus store.
 If you’ve got VR titles from other platforms such as Steam, you can use your Rift S headset to play them.

 The downer here is that Facebook is discontinuing the Rift S this year, as it appears it sees the future more in producing standalone headsets like the Oculus Quest 2.
 Given the existence of Oculus Link and the higher refresh rate on the Oculus Quest 2, you can see why they’re thinking that way.

 Strictly speaking, the Oculus Quest 1 has been discontinued.
 When it launched, the 64GB model cost $649 and the 128GB model cost $799.
 You definitely shouldn’t pay that for an Oculus Quest 1 headset now, and a quick bit of online auction house sniffing suggests you can score one for around $300-$400, maybe cheaper depending on storage and condition.

-There are a couple Oculus Quest 2 accessories available for pre-order too, like an Elite Strap ($79) to improve comfort while wearing the headset.
-There’s also a deluxe version of the Elite Strap that comes with a battery add-on and carry case, and will cost you $209.
+There are a couple Oculus Quest 2 accessories available too, like an Elite Strap ($82.93) to improve comfort while wearing the headset.
+There’s also a deluxe version of the Elite Strap that comes with a battery add-on and carry case, and will cost you $186.69.

-If you’re still keen on the Rift S, it costs $649 outright officially, although it can be had for cheaper – it’s available today for $568 through Amazon for Prime members.
+If you’re still keen on the Rift S, it costs $499 through Amazon.

 Editor’s note: Descriptions and features are as taken from manufacturer/seller claims and user reviews on Amazon.